ChrisCayabyab/SPREADSHEET-ACADEMIC-ACTIVITY-MONITORING/README.md

 - fixed the appscript in which ranges are out of range and many more

-For an updated version you can buy it at this link below:
+For an updated version you may email me for a copy. cayabyab.chrisdaniel@gmail.com